titipata/customize_ipython_notebook/README.md

 `~/.ipython/profile_klab/static/custom/custom.css`

 And location of the logo:

 `~/.ipython/profile_klab/static/base/images/ipynblogo.png`

-Then you can run ipython notebook by:
+Then you can run ipython notebook by type:

 `ipython notebook --profile klab`

+instead of `ipython notebook`.
+Then, you will be rejoice by this selected font :)

 * Thanks HHammond for his [original link](http://nbviewer.ipython.org/gist/HHammond/7a78d35b34d85406aa60)